Bella-Amandine/quotes/README.md

 ## By Bella Amandine Muhorakeye

 This project is an application which allow users to create quote and have those quotes voted whether they are terrible or intuitive.
-I was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 ## Development server